 The meal featured locally sourced pulled pork and chicken, vegetables, potatoes, coleslaw, corn and cucumber salad.

-- 3:45-4:30 – Scott Kittelson and Tom Gervais, representing the USDA Natural Resources Conservation Service, will present a rainfall simulator, a fascinating demonstration of how different agricultural practices affect a soil’s ability to handle rain.
+- Scott Kittelson and Tom Gervais, representing the USDA Natural Resources Conservation Service, presented a rainfall simulator, a fascinating demonstration of how different agricultural practices affect a soil’s ability to handle rain.

-- 4:45-5:15 – Liz and Kate Short, members of the Ripple River Bee Club.
-Learn about basic bee biology, how we can help our bees stay healthy and what it takes to become a bee keeper!
+- Liz and Kate Short (right), members of the Ripple River Bee Club discussed basic bee biology, how we can help our bees stay healthy and what it takes to become a beekeeper.

-- 5:30-6 – Peggy Jones of American Peat Technology will provide a presentation on the manufacture of value-added peat products for use in the agriculture and water treatment industries.
-Peat isn’t just about horticultural soil amendments!
-Learn about the unique properties of peat and how this abundant natural resource in Aitkin County is providing jobs, technology and innovation to our economy.
+- Peggy Jones of American Peat Technology discussed the manufacture of value-added peat products for use in the agriculture and water treatment industries, the unique properties of peat and how this abundant natural resource in Aitkin County is providing jobs, technology and innovation to our economy.

-Farm2Families is sponsored by American Peat Technology, MidMinnesota Federal Credit Union and Riverwood Health Care Center.
+Farm2Families 2017 was sponsored by American Peat Technology, MidMinnesota Federal Credit Union and Riverwood Health Care Center.